 Stephen Goldsmith, Director

-Stephen Goldsmith is currently Director of the Center for the Living City, as well as an Associate Professor/Lecturer in the Department of City & Metropolitan Planning at the University of Utah.
-He also serves as the Director of Capstone Initiatives for Undergraduate Studies.
-At the University of Utah, he works with students to manage and expand Jane Jacobs Walks, one of the key activities of the Center.
-The University generously hosts the Center as an element of its pedagogy and engaged learning programs.
+Stephen Goldsmith is currently Director of the Center for the Living City, as well as an Associate Professor in the Department of City & Metropolitan Planning at the University of Utah.
+He also serves as the Director of the Capstone Program for the Office of Undergraduate Studies and serves as the co-director of the university's Consortium for Dark Sky Studies.

 As the former Planning Director for Salt Lake City, Stephen was the first artist/planning director appointed in a major city in the U.S. During his tenure, which included preparations for the 2002 Winter Olympic Games, he completed projects including an award-winning guide titled, Towards a Walkable Downtown: urban design strategies to improve the pedestrian environment in Downtown Salt Lake City; a project to develop high-performance, green building policies for the city; development of the city’s first Transit Oriented Zoning districts, and a “Walkable Communities” ordinance.
 During the 2002 Olympics he produced an international symposium and exhibition titled, “The Physical Fitness of Cities: Vision and Ethics in City Building.”

 Stephen was also the founding director of Artspace, a community development corporation creating affordable housing and workspace for artists and others in Salt Lake City.
 He is an accomplished sculptor whose water features and environmental installations can be seen in public spaces throughout Salt Lake City.

 Chelsea Gauthier, Associate Director